 Slowinski, Kashubia and the palace of Ciekocinko was a nice day out from the city.
 If you have any suggestions where else to visit in this region please share your knowledge.

-My trip to Gdansk was made in cooperation with the Polish Tourism Board, but like always all opinions shared in my blog articles are my own.
+Our trip to Gdansk was made in cooperation with the Polish Tourism Board, but like always all opinions shared in our blog posts are our own.

 More about Pomerania